VeroZaki/Track24/README.md

 * Passwords are hashed and saved to the database as to make account more controlable and secure.

 ## 2. Users can create a check to monitor a given URL if it is up or down
+* The user can create a check to monitor a given URL if it is up or down.